Bank Hall: Gardens

 Bank Hall is surrounded by 18 acre of gardens, parkland and an arboretum created by George Anthony Legh Keck.
 Bank Hall Gardens were neglected from 1980 to 1995 though some plants survived.
 Snowdrop carpets which cover much of the gardens in February were uncovered in 2001 when a small area was cleared.
 In 2007 the UK's Snowdrop Society visited the gardens which have attracted thousands of visitors each year.
 There are several varieties of daffodils, bluebells and primroses.

 The oldest tree, a 550‑year‑old yew, predates the hall, and the tallest, a wellingtonia, towers over the woodland.
 There are numerous coast redwoods and specimens of dawn redwood, Lebanon cedar, atlas cedar, swamp cypress, lime and magnolia.

 A conservatory was built for Elizabeth Legh Keck in the 1830s.
 The walled garden, constructed in 1835, has a greenhouse and potting sheds on its north wall and a heated outdoor wall.
 The FBH aims to restore it into a heritage garden as part of a three-phase project.
 A cricket field and tennis lawns were situated beyond a ha-ha and accessed via a yew tunnel.

 Film and television

-The exterior was used as a location for The Haunted House of Horror (1969).
+The exterior was used as a film location for The Haunted House of Horror in 1969.

-The hall and gardens have featured on local BBC. and ITV news reports and Fred Talbot's weather reports since 1995.
-Its plight was highlighted when it featured in the first series of the BBC Restoration programme, on 8 August 2003 when it came second in the voting.
-The potting sheds and hall featured in the introduction to BBC Restoration Home (TV series) in 2011.
+The hall and gardens have featured on local BBC and ITV news reports and Fred Talbot's weather reports since 1995.
+Its plight was highlighted when it featured in the first series of the BBC's Restoration, on 8 August 2003 when it came second in the voting.
+The potting sheds and hall featured in the introduction to the BBC's Restoration Home in 2011.